When it comes to building a secure financial foundation for you and your family, a good estate plan is right at the top of the list.

 It’s a morbid topic, but it’s the best way to ensure that your family will always have both the emotional and financial support it needs, no matter what.

-Last week we covered the basics of estate planning for new parents – a will, life insurance, beneficiary designations, a health care proxy, durable power of attorney, and living will.
+We previously covered the basics of estate planning for new parents – a will, life insurance, beneficiary designations, a health care proxy, durable power of attorney, and living will.

 Those are the most important pieces of a good estate plan.
 If you have them in place, you’re in good shape.